smarty-gettext/smarty-gettext/README.md

 With Composer:

-- Add the `"smarty-gettext/smarty-gettext": "~1.2.0"` into the `require` section of your `composer.json`:
+- Add the `"smarty-gettext/smarty-gettext"` into the `require` section of your `composer.json`:
 ```
-composer require smarty-gettext/smarty-gettext=~1.2.0
+composer require smarty-gettext/smarty-gettext
 ```
-- Run `composer install`.

 Manually:

-- Simply copy `block.t.php` and `function.locale.php` to your Smarty plugins directory.
+- Copy `block.t.php` and `function.locale.php` to your Smarty plugins directory.

 **function.locale.php**
 -----------------------